Tesla says its 4Q profit rose 59%, expects strong margins

 “In our view, the price cuts are indeed a response to slowing incremental demand relative to incremental supply,” he wrote.

-Tesla also said it has rolled out its “Full Self-Driving” software to about 400,000 users, and that it recognised $324 million from Full Self-Driving software during the quarter.
+Tesla also said it has rolled out its “Full Self-Driving” software to about 400,000 users, and that it recognised $324 million in revenue from Full Self-Driving software during the quarter.

 Despite its name, “Full Self-Driving” cannot drive itself, and Tesla warns drivers that they must be ready to intervene at any time.